luisdaniel0/landing-page-JS/README.md

 ## Purpose of project:
--To understand the virtual DOM and how to dynamically add content to a web page via JavaScript.
+- To understand the virtual DOM and how to dynamically add content to a web page via JavaScript.

 ## Things I learned:
 -Dynamically built navigation bar